-By written agreement between an eligible full-time or part-time employee and the relevant General Manager, an employee may participate in a phased retirement program that is offered by Council.
-Phased retirement will be at the discretion of the relevant General Manager.
+By written agreement between an eligible full-time or part-time employee and the Chief Executive Officer, an employee may participate in a phased retirement program that is offered by Council.
+Phased retirement will be at the discretion of the Chief Executive Officer.